Building wealth the sound way is done by recognizing some of the factors that make the most impact on wealth building.

 Rather, their skills in building wealth matter more here.

 If a person does not have a fundamentally sound wealth-building method, falling prey to some investment scams, he could see his net worth take a 55% drawdown.

 It will take many years of $4,500 or $9,000 to make up for not having adequate competency in wealth building.

-In contrast, if a person have taken effort and build up fundamentally sound wealth building abilities, the impact of a 10%, 30% or 55% growth in his net worth would make a much bigger impact than his annual funding to wealth building.
+In contrast, if a person has taken effort and build up fundamentally sound wealth-building abilities, the impact of a 10%, 30% or 55% growth in his net worth would make a much bigger impact than his annual funding to wealth building.